ScilifelabDataCentre/data.scilifelab.se/content/highlights/InParanoiDB.md

 #### Infrastructure
-The Department of Biochemistry and Biophysics, Stockholm University and Science for Life Laboratory (Scilifelab) were used for parts of this study.
+The Department of Biochemistry and Biophysics, Stockholm University and Science for Life Laboratory (SciLifeLab) were used for parts of this study.